teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 > {: .solution}
 {: .question}

-Mybe here we explain a bit -Perhaps what atomization is or so... and why is the enxt step.
+Maybe here we explain a bit -Perhaps what atomization is or so... and why is the enxt step.

 > <hands-on-title>Atomization</hands-on-title>
 >